 - The process of establishing a nonprofit entity is a lengthy process.
 The IRS oversees the 501(c)(3) process.

-- An application must describe an education program that is unique to the applicant.
+- Please note: An application must describe an education program that is unique to the applicant.
+An applicant that plagiarizes or copies any other application does not meet this standard.

 Selected Laws and Rules Applicable to Open-Enrollment Charters